 Its predecessor was already one of the best cameras on the market but this new model has taken it several steps

 If you’re a professional videographer and have the budget for this product, you will not be disappointed.
-The image quality it produces is outstanding, Dynamic Range is incredible even at low ISOs due to Canon Log 2 Gamma, and ergonomically-speaking this camera is built like a tank!
+The image quality it produces is outstanding, Dynamic Range is incredible even at low ISOs due to Canon Log 2 Gamma, and ergonomically speaking this camera is built like a tank!

 It’s compact and easy to use which makes transport extremely convenient.
-If you don’t already own the original c300 mark i, we highly recommend picking up the mark ii if it fits your production needs.
+If you don’t already own the original c300 mark i, we highly recommend picking up mark ii if it fits your production needs.